TrevisanGMW/gt-tools/docs/README.md

 <br>Create Proxy:<br>
 This button will create many temporary curves that will later be used to generate the rig.
 <br>In case you want to re-scale the proxy,  use the root proxy control for that.
 <br>The initial scale is the average height of a woman.
 (160cm)

-<br><br>To position the eye joints: Center the pivot point  of the eye geometry then display its LRA  so you can snap the proxy to its center.
+<br>To position the eye joints: Center the pivot point  of the eye geometry then display its LRA  so you can snap the proxy to its center.
-("Display > Transform Display > Local Rotation Axes" and "Modify > Center Pivot")
+<br>"Display > Transform Display > Local Rotation Axes" for showing the LRA (point to snap)
+<br>"Modify > Center Pivot" for centering the pivot
+<br>Hold "V" while moving the eye proxy to snap it to points
 <br>These are not joints.
 Please don\'t delete or rename them. </p>

 <p><b>Step 2: </b>